Global Positioning System Payloads

 - Operational for 15 years and beyond—25% longer than Block IIF satellites

 Harris developed payloads for the Air Force's operational Block I, II, IIA, and Block IIR replacement payloads.
-Designed to meet the rigors of space and operate in a radiation contaminated environment, the Block IIR/IIR-M Total Navigation Payload currently provides precise three-dimensional position, time, and velocity information on a 24-hour worldwide basis.
+The Block IIR/IIR-M Total Navigation Payload was designed to meet the rigors of space and operate in a radiation contaminated environment, currently it provides precise three-dimensional position, time, and velocity information on a 24-hour worldwide basis.